ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 * via separate communication.

-The actual data format and semantics of any Reference Values are specific to claims and implementations.
+The actual data format and semantics of any Reference Values are specific to Claims and implementations.
 This architecture document does not define any general purpose format for them or general means for comparison.

 ## Two Types of Environments of an Attester